CDSoft/sp/doc/sp.rst

     # and use it
     parsed_object = my_parser(string_to_be_parsed)

-To use this parser you now just need to instanciate an object.
+To use this parser you now just need to instantiate an object.

 Complete Python script with expression parser::